SolidBench/rdf-dataset-fragmenter.js/README.md

 Options:

-- `"shapeConfig"`: Define the shape of each datasets.
+- `"shapeConfig"`: Defines the shape of each dataset.
   - `"shapes"`: A list of path to shape templates following the [`ShExC`](https://shex.io/shex-semantics/index.html#shexc) format.
 If the IRI of the shape is `$` then the IRI will be tied to the current dataset.
   Another shape IRI in the same dataset can be refered by using `{:ShapeName}`.
 E.g.
 `ldbcvoc:id <{:Comment}> ;` where `Comment` is the `name` of a shape define